-Human Factors in the High Risk Environment is an entry level human performance skills course.
-This course is designed as a 4-6 hour classroom experience.
-Its primary purpose is to establish a cultural expectation to be an operator, not a follower; To establish an awareness of human performance issues and how they can impact performance as a team member; To provide a common interagency vocabulary of human performance; And, to communicate the professional responsibility to address human performance issues while on the job.
+Human Factors in the High-Risk Environment is an entry level human performance skills course.
+It is designed as a 6-hour classroom experience.
+Its primary purpose is to establish a cultural expectation to be an operator, not a follower; To establish an awareness of human performance issues and how they can impact performance as a team member; To provide a common vocabulary of human performance; And, to communicate the professional responsibility to address human performance issues while on the job.
 This course addresses the human factors relating to individual team members, including:

 - Situation Awareness